- Arlington National Cemetery

 Monuments and Memorials Tour

-This brisk scenic walkabout gets you and your students around to all of the spectacular monuments and memorials of Washington, D.C., each truly unique and important in its own right.
-Your invigorating excursion begins at the White House and continues through the National Mall, along the Lincoln Memorial Reflecting Pool and around the Tidal Basin, winding to its conclusion at the US Capitol Building and Supreme Court.
+This brisk scenic walk about gets you and your students around to all of the spectacular monuments and memorials of Washington, D.C., each truly unique and important in its own right.
+Your invigorating excursion begins at the White House and continues through the National Mall, along with the Lincoln Memorial Reflecting Pool, and around the Tidal Basin, winding to its conclusion at the US Capitol Building and Supreme Court.
 You’ll see the Thomas Jefferson Memorial, the Washington Monument, the World War II, Vietnam Veterans and Korean War Memorials - and more!

 Library of Congress

 Rise and shine, sleepyheads!
 Day two of your 3-day D.C. adventure has you heading to the magnificent Library of Congress right after breakfast - the nation's oldest federal cultural institution and the world’s largest library - containing more than 128 million items including books, manuscripts, films, photographs, sheet music, and maps.
 As part of the legislative branch of government, the Library houses several internal divisions, including the Office of the Librarian, U.S. Copyright Office, Law Library of Congress, Library Services, and the Office of Strategic Initiatives.
 Visitors flock year-round to partake of its wonderful exhibitions, interactive displays, concerts, films, lectures, and special events – and just soak up all that glorious architecture.